-If your college prepares a CAFR, a letter of transmittal is required.
+Institutions should avoid making their MD&A appear like others by the use of duplicate language.
+LETTER OF TRANSMITTAL If your college prepares a Comprehensive Annual Financial Report (CAFR), a letter of transmittal is required.
 The following guidelines are suggested for presentation and minimum content:

-- The letter should be included in the introductory section of the CAFR (that is, before the financial section).

-- The institution's Chief Financial Officer must sign the letter.

-- The minimum contents include the following:

-- Management's responsibility for financial information

-- An explanation of the sections of a CAFR

-- Definition of the financial reporting entity

-- Economic condition and outlook including such topics as:

-- Overview of the local economy

-- Information regarding major industries affecting the local economy

-- o Future economic outlook

-- Major initiatives including such topics as:

-- Current-year projects

-- o Future projects

-- Service efforts and accomplishments information for selected departments or activities

-- Financial information including such topics as:

-- Discussion of internal control framework and budgetary controls

-- General government functions

-- Proprietary operations

-- o Debt administration

-- Cash management

-- o Risk management

-- Fiduciary operations

-- Other information including such topics as:

-- o Independent audit

-- o Awards

-- Acknowledgements
+- a.
+The letter should be included in the introductory section of the CAFR (that is, before the financial section). - b.
+The letter must be signed by the institution's chief financial officer. - c.
+The minimum contents include the following: - 1.
+Management's responsibility for financial information. - 2.
+An explanation of the sections of a CAFR. - 3.
+Definition of the financial reporting entity. - 4.
+Economic condition and outlook including such topics as (1) overview of the local economy, (2) information regarding major industries affecting the local economy, and (3) future economic outlook. - 5.
+Major initiatives including such topics as (1) current-year projects, (2) future projects, and (3) service efforts and accomplishments information for selected departments or activities. - 6.
+Financial information including such topics as (1) discussion of internal control framework and budgetary controls, (2) general government functions, (3) proprietary operations, (4) debt administration, (5) cash management, (6) risk management, and (7) fiduciary operations. - 7.
+Other information including such topics as (1) independent audit, (2) awards, and (3) acknowledgements.

-Please note that item numbers tie to complete checklist in Appendix C.
+Please note that item numbers tie to complete checklist in Appendix D.